-The SEN/D Code of Practice 2015 is clear that "teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff."
-At Churcher's College Junior School we encourage a whole school approach to supporting children with SEN/D, where class and subject teachers and the Head of Learning Enrichment work together to provide support, encouragement and understanding in every aspect of a pupil's school life.
+The SEND Code of Practice 2015 is clear that "teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff."
+At Churcher's College Junior School we encourage a whole school approach to supporting children with SEND, where class and subject teachers and the Head of Learning Enrichment work together to provide support, encouragement and understanding in every aspect of a pupil's school life.
 We aim to enable all children to participate in the life and work of the school and together with parents, we aspire to provide the education that will help them to achieve to the best of their abilities, whatever their needs.
 Our aims include:

-- To identify, at the earliest opportunity, any pupil with SEN/D. - To gather and analyse information on identified pupils and decide on appropriate support. - To provide appropriate support and advice to teachers of pupils with learning difficulties who are on the Additional Needs List. - To develop a partnership with all members of the teaching staff to ensure that there is a positive approach to the learning and behaviour of those with SEN/D. - To provide pastoral care and support for all pupils with SEN/D so that they may develop confidence in all areas and build a strong sense of self-esteem. - To ensure that information relating to SEN/D pupils' individual needs is communicated to and accessible to members of staff as appropriate. - To liaise with external agencies and implement their recommendations. - To maintain close links with parents/guardians regarding the progress of their child.
+- To identify, at the earliest opportunity, any pupil with SEND. - To gather and analyse information on identified pupils and decide on appropriate support. - To provide appropriate support and advice to teachers of pupils with learning difficulties. - To develop a partnership with all members of the teaching staff to ensure that there is a positive approach to the learning and behaviour of those with SEND. - To provide pastoral care and support for all pupils with SEND so that they may develop confidence in all areas and build a strong sense of self-esteem. - To ensure that information relating to SEND pupils' individual needs is communicated to and accessible to members of staff as appropriate. - To liaise with external agencies and implement their recommendations. - To maintain close links with parents/guardians regarding the progress of their child.

-Churcher's College Junior School aims to be compliant with the Equality Act 2010 and has regard to the Special Educational Needs and Disability Code of Practice: 0-25 years, 2015.
+Churcher's College Junior School aims to be compliant with the Equality Act 2010 and has regard to the Special Educational Needs and Disability Code of Practice: 0 - 25 years, 2015.